-Savvy and environmentally conscious trick-or-treaters can take their creativity to the next level by designing a ghoulish trick-or-treat bag customized to accessorize his or her costume!
+Savvy and environmentally conscious trick-or-treaters can take their creativity to the next level by designing a ghoulish trick-or-Halloween Batik Treat Bag customized to accessorize his or her costume!

 A great outfit means nothing without the right bag, and Halloween is no different!
 Why spend weeks planning a fabulous Halloween costume down to the last detial, only to grab that old school orange pumpkin trick-or-treat bucket as you’re running out the door?

 Made out of a pillowcase and created in one afternoon using a simple glue batik process, this cool treat bag is spacious enough to hold three times the average eight year old’s body weight in delicious sugary loot, with room left to stash that pesky coat your parents always insist you wear over your costume!